sh-maker/validate-south-african-id/README.md

 The SA ID Checker project provides an interface for entering, viewing, and validating South African ID numbers.

 Users can:

-1-Submit an ID number to see if it's valid.
+    #Submit an ID number to see if it's valid.
-2-View details associated with the ID (birth date, gender, citizenship).
+    #View details associated with the ID (birth date, gender, citizenship).
-3-Retrieve holiday details if any are associated with the ID.
+    #Retrieve holiday details if any are associated with the ID.

 -------------------------------------------------------------------------------------------------------------------------------
-TECHNOLOGIES USED:
+-TECHNOLOGIES USED:

-1-Backend: Django, Django REST Framework
+    #Backend: Django, Django REST Framework
-2-Frontend: React, fetch (for API requests)
+    #Frontend: React, fetch (for API requests)
-3-Database: MYSQL (default, can be switched as needed)
+    #Database: MYSQL (default, can be switched as needed)
-4-Other: CORS (Cross-Origin Resource Sharing) setup for local development
+    #Other: CORS (Cross-Origin Resource Sharing) setup for local development

 -------------------------------------------------------------------------------------------------------------------------------
 SETUP AND INSTALLATION

 -Clone the repository:

     # git clone https://github.com/sh-maker/validate-south-african-id.git
     # cd validate-south-african-id

 -Backend (Django)

     # change the directory using the command "cd backend\id_checker_project"
     # Install all the requirements required "pip install -r requirements.txt"
     # Apply Migrations: